2023 Best Wildlife Management Bachelor's Degree Schools

 Read full report on Wildlife Management at Utah State University

-With a ranking of #7, Michigan Technological University did quite well on this year’s best schools for wildlife management students working on their bachelor’s degree.
-Located in the remote town of Houghton, Michigan Tech is a public school with a medium-sized student population.
+Michigan Technological University did quite well in this year’s ranking of the best places for wildlife management students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the town of Houghton, Michigan Tech is a public school with a medium-sized student population.

-Bemidji State University landed the #8 spot in the 2023 rankings for the best bachelor’s degree wildlife management programs.
+Bemidji State University did quite well in this year’s ranking of the best places for wildlife management students to get a bachelor’s degree.
+It came in at #8 on the list.
 Bemidji State University is a small public school located in the remote town of Bemidji.

 Read full report on Wildlife Management at Bemidji State University

 Michigan State University ranked #9 on this year’s Best Wildlife Management Bachelor’s Degree Schools list.
-Located in the small city of East Lansing, Michigan State is a public school with a very large student population.
+Located in the city of East Lansing, Michigan State is a public college with a fairly large student population.

 While working on their Bachelor's Degree, wildlife majors at Michigan State accumulate an average of around $28,474 in student debt.
 The average monthly payment of a loan this size is about $431, assuming that the borrower is on a 10-year repayment plan.